- Email issues

 Before an email comes in your help desk and is converted to a new ticket or a reply to an existing ticket it goes through a set of filters.
 As a result, an email may be dropped somewhere before it makes it to your Jitbit.
 The main purpose of the filters is to prevent spam, viruses or other "useless" messages like "out of office" replies or delivery failure notifications from making it to your helpdesk.
 The secondary purpose is to prevent endless email loops.

 This article describes all the filters in detail.

-If you use any built-in mailboxes that we provide (email@example.com) we provide some additional filters for you.
+If you use any built-in mailboxes that we provide (email@example.com) we use some additional filters for you.
 Before an email makes it into your helpdesk it goes through: